excaliburjs/Excalibur/.github/CONTRIBUTING.md

 6. Wait for a project core-contributor to give you feedback.
 Make changes if necessary.
 7. Once your changes are merged, celebrate!

-If you’re not sure where to start, take a look at the "jump-in" or "help wanted" [issue labels](#issue-labels).
+If you’re not sure where to start, take a look at the "good first issue" or "help wanted" [issue labels](#issue-labels).

 #### Creating a Pull Request
 - Please ensure that there is an issue created for what you're working on.
 This helps prevent duplicate or unnecessary work.